menglishca/keyin-course-notes/content/databases/qaps/qap-1/_index.md

 ## Requirements
 1. **Design Tables:**
 - Create a set of tables that meet the following requirements:
-  - **Books**: Each book has a title, ISBN, publication year, price, and author.
+  - **Books**: Each book has a title, ISBN (all numbers), publication year, price, and author.
 Each book can belong to multiple genres.
   - **Authors**: Each author has a unique ID, name, and birthplace.
   - **Genres**: Each genre has a unique ID and name.
   - **Customers**: Each customer has a unique ID, name, email, and address.
   - **Orders**: Each order is placed by a customer and contains one or more books.
 Each order has a unique ID, a date, and a status (e.g., shipped, delivered).
 Multiple copies of the same book can be present in an order.
+- Draw a diagram showing the tables, ensure the diagram shows:
+  - Column names
+  - Data types
+  - Primary keys
+  - Foreign keys, and what table that foreign key relates to

 2. **Normalization:**
 - Design the tables and ensure they adhere to 1NF, 2NF, and 3NF.